Estimation of the long-run variance of nonlinear time series with an application to change point analysis: Application to change point analysis

 A problem that has attracted some attention over the past twenty years is distinguishing between long memory, or long-range dependence (LRD), and changes in mean.
 Stationary time series used to model LRD exhibit spurious changes in mean that Benoit Mandelbrot called the Joseph effect, referring to periods of famine and plenty.
 This is a fundamental characteristic of all stationary long memory models, see e.g.\ \citet{beranLM:2013}. \citet{berkes:horvath:kokoszka:shao:2006} proposed a significance test of the null hypothesis of changes in mean against a long memory alternative.
 They review earlier exploratory research on this problem.
 Under the null hypothesis, the observations $X_t$ satisfy

-where $\mu$ is the base mean level, $\Delta$ the magnitude of change at an unknown change point $n^{\star}$ and $\{r_t\}_{t\in\mathbb Z}$ is a stationary, weakly dependent series. \citet{berkes:horvath:kokoszka:shao:2006} characterized the weak dependence of the $r_t$ by the convergence of their partial sums to the Wiener process and summability conditions on the autocovariances and fourth order cumulants.
-Their test is based on the maximum of two CUSUM statistics. \citet{baek:pipiras:2012} pointed out that this test can have low power and proposed a more powerful test of \eqref{e:CM} based on the local Whittle estimator (LWE) of the Hurst parameter, $H$.
+where $\mu$ is the base mean level, $\Delta$ the magnitude of change at an unknown change point $n^{\star}$ and $\{r_t\}_{t\in\mathbb Z}$ is a stationary, weakly dependent series. \citet{berkes:horvath:kokoszka:shao:2006} characterized the weak dependence of the $r_t$ by the convergence of their partial sums to the Wiener process and summability conditions on the autocovariances and fourth order cumulants. \citet{baek:pipiras:2012} pointed out that the test of \citet{berkes:horvath:kokoszka:shao:2006} can have low power and proposed a more powerful test of \eqref{e:CM} based on the local Whittle estimator (LWE) of the Hurst parameter, $H$.
 However, they could justify their procedure only for {\em linear} processes $\{ r_t \}_{t\in\mathbb Z}$.
 They relied on results of \citet{robinson:1995} valid only for linear time series.
 We show in this section that the approach of \citet{baek:pipiras:2012} is applicable also to nonlinear processes satisfying the assumptions of \autoref{thm:res1}.
-All results of this Section are proven in Section \ref{s:p4}.
+All results of this section are proven in Section \ref{s:p4}.

-We begin with the definition of the LWE of $H$.
+We begin with the definitions of the Hurst exponent $H$.